cloudfoundry/cli/doc/adr/0005-v7-push-transforms-manifest-before-applying.md

 _What becomes easier or more difficult to do and any risks introduced by the change that will need to be mitigated._

 ### Cleaner separation of concerns between CLI and API

 One key outcome is that we have achieved a clearer separation of concerns between the CLI and the API when it comes to the manifest.
 The idea of "flag overrides" has always been a CLI-only concept, but there were cases where the responsibilities were getting blurred.

 For example, consider `no-route`, which is available as a flag (`--no-route`) or as a manifest property (`no-route: true`).
 Before this refactor, in order to apply the manifest exactly as written but still allow the overriding behavior that the CLI required, we introduced `no_route` as a query parameter on the apply-manifest endpoint.
 So, when `--no-route` was given, the resulting request would look like `POST /v3/spaces/:guid/apply_manifest?no_route=true`.
 Although this worked, it was an example of a specific, one-off solution to a broader problem.
 We did not want to add query parameters for every overridable manifest property, and it was an instance of making the API overly-tailored to the CLI's use case.

 With this change, the `--no-route` override is handled fully on the CLI side, before applying the manifest, since flag overrides are the CLI's business.
-We were able to remove the `no_route` query parameter from the API endpoint and clean up some related code on the CAPI side.
+We were able to remove the `no_route` query parameter from the API endpoint and clean up some related code on the API side.

 ### Server-side manifests: closer to or further from the dream?

 If the goal of server-side manifests was to push as much as possible of the work related to validating/applying/resolving configuration changes to the API side, then this refactor gets us much closer to that goal.
-The CLI now leans fully on CAPI to apply the manifest, rather than applying the manifest and then "correcting" the configuration with additional API calls.
+The CLI now leans fully on the API to apply the manifest, rather than applying the manifest and then "correcting" the configuration with additional API calls.

 However, if the goal of server-side manifests was for the CLI to know as little as possible about the contents of the manifest, then this refactor is a deliberate departure from that goal.
 In order to apply the flag overrides, the CLI must parse almost the entire manifest.

 #### Risks